rssteachingstats/ukcots/content/home.md

 * *Registration opens*: 22 March, 2024
 * *Registration closes*: 31 May, 2024

-## Registration (now open)
+## Registration

-Registration is now open and can be done [here](https://rss.org.uk/training-events/events/events-2024/sections/ukcots-2024/).

-The registration fee is £160 for two days, and £100 for one day.
+**Registration for the conference has now closed**

 ## Programme

-The latest draft programme of events, including all presentations is available in the document [programme.pdf](programme.pdf).
+The programme of events for the conference, including all presentations is available in the document [Conference Programme](programme.pdf).

+## Conference Abstracts

+A copy of abstracts for presentations and posters at the conference is available in the document [Conference Abstracts](abstracts.pdf).

 ## Conference mailing list